 You can create multiple conditions in the same logic jump.
 Following on from the previous one, if you wanted to have people choosing 1,2, and 3 in the rating question to jump to question 6, you can simply press the "+" button to add a condition.
 In this case, we added two or conditions.
 If responder chose 1,2, or 3, we jump them to question 6.

 Becareful of "AND" and "OR" when choosing the condition for logic jump.
 AND means you will need to meet every condition while OR means meeting one condition will result in a jump.
-In most cases, you will only use AND if you want to apply multiple condition from previous questions.
+In most cases, you will use OR.
+If you are looking to apply multiple conditions from previous questions, you can consider AND.
 For example, person chose '3' for question 1 and '4' for question 2 and '5' for question 3.
-In most cases involving condition of just one question, use OR.

 You can now add another jump logic.
 Simply hit the "Add a jump logic" button.
 This time, you can make people choosing '4' or '5' jump to question 5 which tells them that you are happy to hear they liked your product.